Dr. Anna Cook

 Dr. Anna Cook is a doctorally prepared Psychiatric Mental Health Nurse Practitioner who specializes in evaluating, diagnosing, and treating various mental health conditions.
 As an experienced mental health professional and nurse, Anna understands the importance of mental health and wellness.
 Anna has been working as a Psychiatric Nurse Practitioner since 2015.
 She is dually certified as an adult Clinical Nurse Specialist and Psychiatric Mental Health Nurse Practitioner.
 She also completed her doctorate in 2019.
 Anna has both personal and professional experiences that allow her to meet people where they are and offer genuine care and empathy.
 She understands that people often arrive to her in their most difficult and vulnerable seasons of life, and she identifies compassion and understanding as the foundation of her practice.
 “Every person that walks into my office is vulnerable.
 Often people are facing some of the most difficult seasons of life and I genuinely appreciate the opportunity to help them get back to the place in life where they had a sense of joy and purpose.”

 Anna is passionate about caring for people of all ages and with various mental health conditions such as depression, anxiety, bipolar disorder, attention deficit hyperactivity disorder (ADHD), post-traumatic stress disorder (PTSD) and insomnia.
 She believes in a holistic approach to treating mental illness and combining the use of both medications and supportive psychotherapy to treat the whole person.
 Anna has worked in various settings including inpatient, outpatient and residential services.
 Additionally, she has several years of experience in geriatric psychiatry. with various populations.
 Anna strives to ensure that her practice offers the most advanced, evidence-based treatments available in the treatment of mental health disorders.
 She is constantly reading and learning of new treatment modalities being studied in the field.
 Anna is especially intrigued by the growing research in the area of the use of psychedelics in the treatment of mental health disorders.
-She is one of the few clinicians in West TN that offers Ketamine Assisted Psychotherapy.
-More information about this treatment and others is available on the iMind Website.
+More information about the treatments is available on the iMind Website.

 Anna has been married to her husband David since 2008 and they have four children.
 Together they opened iMind Mental Health and Wellness in 2018.
 They have faced significant challenges over the past 15 years adjusting to the trials and tribulations of a blended family, changing careers and opening a business.
 But together they have persevered and are so proud of the success of the practice.
 While the challenges continue, they both feel the opportunity to provide such a valuable resource to the community is worth the sacrifice.